-Another way to recognise a love hotel is that there will usually be a board on the outside with prices for daytime “rests,” overnight stays and so on.
+Another way to recognize a love hotel is that there will usually be a board on the outside with prices for daytime “rests,” overnight stays, and so on.

 Most Japanese love hotels have several price options, which can be broken down as follows.
 Expect to pay 10-20% extra due to the vaguely defined "service charge."
 Some hotels include this in the price; others don't.

 The time you enter the love hotel at night has some bearing on when you need to leave in the morning, and love hotels have different policies for this.
 For example, one may allow you to enter after 9 pm and leave before midday the following morning.
 (If you arrived before nine you would have to pay an extra charge.)
 Another may state that you can arrive after 8 pm and then leave before 11a.m and so on.
 Some will offer you other options, like arriving after midnight and then having until 3 pm the following day before you have to check out.
 Make sure to double-check these times before you enter, because it’s easy to be caught out and forced to pay an extra charge.